cooper/ferret/doc/intro/8-lexical-variables.md

         say($something)
     }

-This produces a compile-time UndeclaredVariableReference error.
+But this is not.
+It produces a compile-time UndeclaredVariableReference error.

     func saySomething {
         say($something)